 A master of the lineout, his technical brilliance in the air was a cornerstone of the Wallabies' 1999 World Cup triumph.

-David Giffin’s rugby story is one of persistence and peerless specialization.
-The Queensland-born lock battled serious knee injuries early in his career, a setback that forced a move to the ACT Brumbies to revive his prospects.
-There, under the innovative coaching of Rod Macqueen and Eddie Jones, he refined his craft to become the world’s premier lineout technician.
-His ability to read throws, dominate space, and secure possession became a critical strategic weapon.
-This was never more evident than during the 1999 Rugby World Cup, where he started in the final victory over France, his work in the set piece providing the platform for Australia’s success.
-A vice-captain known for his calm leadership, Giffin returned from another major injury to compete in the 2003 World Cup final, closing his career as a player whose intelligence defined an entire area of the game.
+David Giffin started at lock for Australia's 1999 Rugby World Cup final victory over France.
+The Queensland-born player battled serious knee injuries early in his career, forcing a move to the ACT Brumbies.
+Under coaches Rod Macqueen and Eddie Jones, he became the world's premier lineout technician.
+His ability to read throws and secure possession became a critical strategic weapon.
+A vice-captain, he returned from another major injury to compete in the 2003 World Cup final.
+His intelligence defined an entire area of the game.

 1965–1980